lifeisstillgood/softwaremind/docs/conceptchapters/masteroverview.rst

 https://news.ycombinator.com/reply?id=28740183&goto=item%3Fid%3D28738407%2328740183

 Riots are usually ineffectual at expressing real change - change is supported when someone or something expresses a solution to the underlying feeling - we are searching for it.
 I think the search continues

+we are seeing a legitimacy crisis of major ivatituitojns that support status quo - parliaments, police, finance etc